 Somersault Theatre Company brought the world premiere of My Name is Truda Vitz to Tap Gallery in June 2014.
-I co-founded Somersault with Alison Rooke in January 2013 and this work was our first production.
+I co-founded Somersault with Alison Rooke in January 2013 and this work, which I had been developing since 2011, was our first production.

 Whilst living under police curfew for the next seven years she put herself through university, married her biology tutor and became a British citizen, and had my Dad.

 I focused the work on the ripple effects of her displacement.
 I was interested in how the decisions she was forced to make affected Dad and how his understanding of Truda has affected me (she died two months before I was born).

 I was driven by my compulsion to understand how this huge history had burnt a hole in my family, and to understand our need to make sense of those we love, or imagine we might have loved.

 Writer/Performer Olivia Satchell